OmarKhalil401/Serverless-Notification-Sending-Application/3-SNS/README.md

 ## Send SMS using SNS and Lambda

-The first step is to create a Lambda function capable of sending to SNS the instruction to send a SMS.
+The first step is to create a Lambda function capable of sending to SNS the instruction to send an SMS.

-When sending a SMS, there are two fields that must be filled in:
+When sending an SMS, two fields must be filled in:
 - The content of the message
 - the recipient's phone number

 Those two fields will be filled in from the website hosted on S3.

-Like *email.py*, it is necessary to create a Lambda function capable of retrieving the content of the message and the phone number of the recipient as an event, and to add them to the instruction sent to SNS.
+Like *email.py*, it is necessary to create a Lambda function capable of retrieving the content of the message and the phone number of the recipient as an event and adding them to the instruction sent to the SNS.

 #### Prerequisites before starting